 If you’re in the UK and would prefer to make a donation by phone, you can call our dedicated donation line: 0300 330 5699.
 For other ways you can donate please refer to our Donation FAQs.

-For the first 12 months, monthly donations made to this appeal will go to helping children in Bangladesh affected by the Rohingya crisis.
-After that they will go to our Children’s Emergency Fund, to save and protect children in emergencies around the world.
-In the unlikely event that the funds raised exceed Unicef’s funding requirements for this appeal, your one off or monthly gift will also go to the Children’s Emergency Fund.
+For the first 12 months, monthly donations made to this appeal will go towards funding UNICEF’s work to support children affected by the Rohingya crisis.
+After that donations will go to our Children’s Emergency Fund, to save and protect children in emergencies around the world.
+In the unlikely event that the funds raised exceed UNICEF’s funding requirements for this appeal, your one off or monthly gift will also go to our Children’s Emergency Fund.